 With the addition of deeply savory shiitake mushrooms and the playful topping of sesame sticks, this updated green bean casserole is a delightful homage to the green bean casserole we know from way back when.
 But our favorite part?
 It loves to share the spotlight with the original.
 What a team player!

 A winning appetizer is one that hits all your tastebuds at the same time.
-Sweet potatoes, savory and salty bacon, and a creamy-yet-spicy dipping sauce are the right mix for just that.
+Sweet potatoes, savory and salty bacon, and a creamy-yet-spicy dipping sauce are just the right mix.

 This Thanksgiving, be the one to add something a little different to the mix.
 Light and airy sweet potatoes enriched with coconut milk and perfumed with vanilla beans walk the line between a lightly sweet side and not-too-sweet dessert.